nhutchins627/be440project/README.md

 ## Background

 The axolotl is a highly regenerative vertebrate with a somewhat unique ability to regenerate complex tissues upon losing them.
-Studies have sought to
+Studies have sought to study how this regeneration occurs and characterize the cell types in case it may provide insights for regenerative medicine.
+We hope to characterize some of the observed heterogeinity in axolotls and link this to known genes involved in diseases of cell proliferation (i.e. cancer) and tissue formation.
+This will provide insights into how regeneration is conferred and regulated and insights that can be provided from new single-cell methods (i.e. MARS) can more thoroughly explore and characterize the data.
+Our aims are as follows:

+Aim 1.
+Identify rare populations of cells at different time points during regeneration.
+Aim 2.
+Dissect the genetic drivers of cell state transition at different time points during regeneration.

 ## Data